 Everyone uses a charger for one item or another, which means that in some capacity we are all tied to electrical outlets or batteries no matter where we are, or wherever we want to go.

 The Sherpa 50 from Goal Zero offers an alternative to that electrical tether, as it is capable of storing a charge from either an electrical source or the sun itself thanks to some included solar panels.
 Reaching full capacity in 5 hours through the sun (or 3 hours electrically), the Sherpa is capable of significantly extending the life of any USB compatible device in any setting.
 We may all be more dependent on our devices than ever, but thanks to the Sherpa 50, the world can be your charger.

-Tags: 2013 Max Borges Holiday Tech Showcase, Affordable Humidifier, Airplay compatible speakers, Automatic Camera, best gadget gifts, best gadgets of 2013, best new gadgets, Best Portable Chargers, best speakers under $400, best wireless speakers, Cheap Humidifier, Gadgets, gadgets for guys, gadgets for men, Gear, gear for guys, gear for men, gizmos, Goal Zero, Goal Zero Sherpa 50, Google Glass Substitutes, Hands-Free Camera, Lifelogging Device, living room speakers sets, Max Borges Agency, Memoto Camera, music streaming speakers, Play-Fi compatible speakers, Portable Chargers, Portable Humidifier, portable solar chargers, Portable USB Humidifier, Satechi, Solar Chargers, technology for mean, Unique USB devices, upcoming gadgets, USB Devices, USB devices for your office, USB plug in devices, USB Touch Lamp, Wi-Fi speakers, Wrensound, Wrensound V5
+Tags: 2013 Max Borges Holiday Tech Showcase, Affordable Humidifier, Airplay compatible speakers, Automatic Camera, best gadget gifts, best gadgets of 2013, best new gadgets, Best Portable Chargers, best speakers under $400, best wireless speakers, Cheap Humidifier, Gadgets, gadgets for guys, gadgets for men, Gear, gear for guys, gear for men, gizmos, Goal Zero, Goal Zero Sherpa 50, Google Glass Substitutes, Hands-Free Camera, Lifelogging Device, living room speakers sets, Max Borges Agency, Memoto Camera, music streaming speakers, Play-Fi compatible speakers, Portable Chargers, Portable Humidifier, portable solar chargers, Portable USB Humidifier, Satechi, Solar Chargers, Unique USB devices, upcoming gadgets, USB Devices, USB devices for your office, USB plug in devices, USB Touch Lamp, Wi-Fi speakers, Wrensound, Wrensound V5